Kashu7100/Qualia2.0/tutorial/README.md

 print(x.grad)
 ```

 With the autograd feature of Qualia, one can plot the derivative curve of a given function very easily.
-Let function of interest be `y = x*sin(x)`.
+For instance, let function of interest be `y = x*sin(x)`.
 ```python
 from qualia2.functions import *
 import matplotlib.pyplot as plt